-Teachers are the backbone of this entire operation.
-Each school crowns a champion teacher to take on Hackergal once a year.
-Using Hackergal resources and brilliant teaching abilities, this teacher is responsible for organizing pre- and day-of event logistics, but may prompt other teachers to get involved.
+Educators are the backbone of this entire operation.
+Each school crowns a champion educator to take on Hackergal once a year.
+Using Hackergal resources and brilliant teaching abilities, this educator is responsible for organizing pre- and day-of event logistics, but may prompt other educators to get involved.

-Students are the soul of the Hackergal hackathon.
-Students who are participating are expected to stay for a full 8-hour day, with lunch and snack breaks in between coding sessions.
+Students are the soul of the Hackergal Hackathon.
+The Hackathon takes place during one full school day with regular lunch and recess breaks in between coding sessions.

-Following the Hackergal hackathon, 3 judges, chosen by the champion teacher, will be appointed to evaluate games and provide feedback and awards.
+Following the Hackergal Hackathon, 1-3 judges, chosen by the champion educator, will be appointed to evaluate the projects and provide feedback and badges based on the scoring card provided.
 Judges may be fellow teachers, alumni students, or members of the school who work in the tech industry.

-Our generous hackathon partner is the motor of Hackergal.
-Students and teachers will have the opportunity to learn how to use the designated platform prior, during and following the hackathon, so they can get a better understanding of what it means to code, free of charge!
+Our generous Hackathon partner is the motor of Hackergal.
+Students and educators will have the opportunity to learn how to use the designated coding platform prior, during and following the Hackathon, so they can get a better understanding of what it means to code, free of charge!

 Full engagement process